 inside the yoga dvd industry

-According to Gaiam, the largest conscious-lifestyle media company in America, fifty percent of top-selling yoga DVDs in the country are currently mind/body-related, and a growing number of these are yoga-based.
 As the mind/body industry continues to expand and new trends are introduced, many of those seeking to enter this market are looking to find out what it takes to make a successful yoga video today.
-Yogi Times speaks to some leaders in the field to see what insights they have to offer.
+YOGI TIMES speaks to some leaders in the field to see what insights they have to offer.

 As yoga and other practices have gained popularity over the last decade and entered the mainstream – in large part due to celebrity involvement – a greater number of people are becoming interested in the ancient practices and systems of belief.
 Gaiam claims that their ‘yoga for beginners’ collection still ranks among their top sellers, and it is certainly a growth industry.
-While instructors rarely make much profit from yoga DVDs, they are an excellent tool for teaching and building a following.

-Today, yoga DVDs are largely aimed at individuals who do not have the means or the time to make it to a yoga class.
 Consequently, a video must be put together with the knowledge that it may be watched up to 7 times a week.
 Emphasis must be placed on production value, such as including the right amount of verbiage and ensuring that it is delivered in a compelling and polished manner, as well as paying special attention to the setting, lighting and sound of the production.

-Five Keys To yoga DVD Success
+Five Keys To Online yoga Success

 According to industry insiders, five of the most important elements to consider when making a yoga DVD include: